How to - File a Missing Persons Report in Spain

 Hopefully a webpage that will not be needed by many, but if a relative or someone close to you goes missing your anxiety will be overwhelming; if they go missing in another country this can be even worse.
 Your concern about his or her personal safety and well being will probably be magnified by the uncertainty of how to start a search in a foreign country with a culture, language and system which may be different to your own.
 This webpage will help you with information as to who to contact to get a search started overseas, and what details you can provide to help in this.

 What to Do

-What information should you provide when someone goes missing abroad?
+What information should you provide when filing a missing persons report in Spain

 To help in the search it is a good idea to gather together as much information as you can about the missing person and their recent activity and travel plans as this could be essential in helping the relevant authorities to find them.

 Take the following information or as much as you can with you to the police station:-

 The missing person’s full name,

 date of birth and place of birth

 The last time you or anyone else that you know had contact with him/her and where this was